 Each Program's PEC selects up to 4 individuals to serve as Qualifying Exam Chairs.
 The Qualifying Exam Chairs jointly share the responsibility of chairing all qualifying exams in a given year.
 The Qualifying Exam Chairs shall recommend the examination date and select members of the Examining Committee that shall consist of a Qualifying Exam Chair, two members of the TAC and two members of the program's faculty.
 If the TAC has not been appointed prior to the examination, the QE Chairs shall select two program members with expertise in the field of the proposal in place of TAC members.
-All members of the Examining Committee are voting members.
-The student's Major Advisor must attend the examination but serves solely as a silent observer.
+All members of the Examination but serves solely as a silent observer.